 Family farmers rely on RAFI to provide expertise and guidance to save or strengthen their farms.
 We work with farmers to provide technical assistance to ensure their farm operations are financially viable and sustainable.
 This includes working side-by-side with individual farmers on matters of:

-- Provide training and publications for farmers and advocates on significant agricultural issues
+Training and educating farmers and advocates on significant agricultural issues

-Our staff provide financial planning assistance and advocate for the farmer to lenders and other agencies.
+Our staff advocates for farmers, from working with lenders to dealing with disasters.
+We provide financial planning assistance, and advocate for the farmer to lenders and other agencies.
 We serve diverse farms across the Southeast, ranging from small, specialty operations to livestock and commodity operations on thousands of acres.
 Many of the farms we work with are owned and operated by minority farmers.
 We provide expert knowledge in complex lending situations combined with more than two decades of experience fighting to keep family farmers on their land.
-We have also published guides to assist farmers in dealing with disasters.
-See our Disaster Assistance section for more information.
+We have also assembled a library of Farmer Resources and published guides to assist farmers in dealing with disasters.
+See our Disaster Assistance resources for more information.

-We conduct research on a variety of significant risk management issues facing farmers.
+Risk management can save farms and help changing rural economies thrive.
+At RAFI, we conduct research on a variety of significant risk management issues facing farmers.
 We advocate for policies that will improve farmers’ options for mitigating risk.
-Better risk management can save farms and help changing rural economies thrive.

 Agricultural Reinvestment Fund

-The Agricultural Reinvestment Fund supports farmers and rural communities in developing new and innovative sources of agricultural income through the provision of cost-share grants.
+The Agricultural Reinvestment Fund supports farmers and rural communities in developing new and innovative sources of agricultural income.
 The enterprises supported through this program represent a wide variety of lessons and experiences relevant to thousands within the agricultural community.
 Learn more about the Agricultural Reinvestment Fund here.